webjetcms/webjetcms/docs/en/redactor/zaheslovana-zona/README.md

 ## Registration page

-If you want visitors to have the option to register, create a page and insert the Logged in User-\&gt;Registration Form application into it.
+If you want visitors to have the option to register, create a page and insert the Logged in User->Registration Form application into it.
 The content of the page will then be the code `!INCLUDE(/components/user/newuser.jsp, ...)!` which represents the registration form.

 ![](docs-register-1.png)